 - 1 cup cooked chicken breast chopped

-- 1/2 cup chopped vegetables of choice I used chopped radishes, carrots, and purple cabbage in mine
+- ½ cup chopped vegetables of choice I used shredded salad mix made with radishes, carrots, and purple cabbage in mine

 - In a small bowl, mash the avocado with the lime juice and mix in the brown mustard, garlic powder, and salt and pepper.